worldamazing/plan/docs/overview.md

 - **Resolve Societal Issues at Their Root**: By providing equitable access to resources and fostering a society built on well-being, the GI tackles systemic issues like economic inequality, environmental degradation, and public health challenges, creating a more just and sustainable world.
 - **Eliminate Crime by Addressing Root Causes**: Through universal access to essential resources, education, and opportunities, the GI eliminates the conditions that lead to crime, fostering safer and more harmonious communities without reliance on punitive systems.

-For a deeper dive into these benefits, visit the [GI Benefits](https://github.com/whomanatee/plan/blob/main/docs/benefits.md) document.
+For a deeper dive into these benefits, visit the [World Amazing Benefits](https://github.com/worldamazing/plan/blob/main/docs/benefits.md) document.

 ### Global Initiatives: Building an Amazing Future
 At the heart of the GI lies a series of transformative initiatives designed to empower, uplift, and unify humanity.
 Each initiative seeks to address core aspects of life, offering a comprehensive path toward a more just, innovative, and joyful world.